dotnet/runtime/src/mono/wasm/testassets/WasmBasicTestApp/App/wwwroot/README.md

 ## WasmBasicTestApp

-This a test application used by various Wasm.Build.Tests.
+This is a test application used by various Wasm.Build.Tests.
 The idea is to share a common behavior (so that we don't have to maintain many test apps) and tweak it for the test case.
 It typically suits scenario where you need more than a plain template app.
 If the test case is too different, feel free to create another app.

 ### Usage